Ttreintaysiete/ardcore/BUILDING.md

 1. Solder all the power components as show in the picture:

+   * Atmega328P-AU
+   * SMD Resonator - this is the equivalent of a Crystal Oscillator plus the 2 x 22pf caps widely used in arduino boards but in a single package.
    * IC2 - 5V regulator
    * D1, D2 - 1n5819
    * C5, C6 - 10u eletrolitic caps